codeforbirmingham/Open-Disclosure/utils/README.md

 Coming Soon...

 ## Next Steps ##
 At this point we need to do a lot of testing to ensure the scripts do what we think they do.
 Then we can upload the data to Socrata so we have an API for our frontend (and anyone else with a use for it).
+We will also need to set up our server to run these scripts periodically.

 ## Copyleft ##
 This program is free software: you can redistribute it and/or modify